-The Council is required to prepare an annual Statement of Accounts which summarises the Council's transactions for the 2018/19 financial year and its position as at the year-end of 31 March 2019.
+The Council is required to prepare an annual Statement of Accounts which summarises the Council's transactions for the 2019/20 financial year and its position as at the year-end of 31 March 2020.
 The Statement of Accounts must be prepared in accordance with proper accounting practices as per the Accounts and Audit Regulations 2015.
-These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2018/19 supported by International Financial Reporting Standards (IFRS).
+These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 supported by International Financial Reporting Standards (IFRS).

 The accounting convention adopted in the Statement of Accounts is principally historical cost, modified by periodic revaluation of certain categories of non-current assets and financial instruments.
-The accounts are prepared on an accruals and going concern basis.